PeteCookson/Wicka/README.md

     ```
 - Add, commit and push these changes.
 If you now go to the bucket, you will see all the static files.
 - Go to your bucket and add a new folder called media.
 Inside it, click 'upload' and then 'add files'.
 Then select all the images you'd like to use.
 Click 'next'.
 Under 'manage public permissions', select 'grant public read access'.
-- On Stripe, add a new webhook endpoint, with the URL of your Heroku app, followed by
+- On Stripe, add a new webhook endpoint, with the URL of your Render app, followed by
 ```/checkout/wh/```.
 Select 'receive all events' and click 'add endpoint'.
 ## **Credits**
 Product images and descriptions is from the following source: